School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 FERPA-Compliant Backup Storage

 Student data backups contain Personally Identifiable Information (PII) and must comply with FERPA regulations even when not in active use.
+The U.S. Department of Education has clarified that backup tapes and cloud archives are considered education records if they contain PII.

 FERPA Requirements for Backups